-I have a hobby I spend quite some time on, we call it mind games, a special kind of intellectual entertainment popular in xUSSR countries and among Russian-speaking people in the West.
-It's like a pub-quiz but with more competitive atmosphere and entourage, making it a bit similar to chess tournaments in that sense.
+I have a hobby I spend quite some time on.
+It's broadly called mind games, and it's a quiz-like kind of intellectual entertainment popular in xUSSR countries and among Russian-speaking people in the West.
+It bears similarities to pub-quizzes but with more competitive atmosphere and entourage, making it a bit similar to chess tournaments in that sense.
 I play, author and edit questions, and sometimes host the tournaments.

-I can work with multiple technologies and can learn new stuff but as of now I prefer doing Node.js, React (or Svelte), ES6+ or TypeScript.
+I can work with multiple technologies and can learn new stuff but as of now my go-to stack is Node.js, React (or Svelte), TypeScript (highly preferable) or modern ES.

-I can work independently or in the remote team if semi-async communication is fine.
+I can work independently or in the remote team with (mostly) async communication.

 I live in Tallinn , Estonia (UTC +2/3).